intelowlproject/IntelOwl/docs/source/Usage.md

 - `Sample_Static_Analysis`: A playbook containing all analyzers that perform static analysis on files.
 - `Popular_URL_Reputation_Services`: Collection of the most popular and free reputation analyzers for URLs and Domains
 - `Popular_IP_Reputation_Services`: Collection of the most popular and free reputation analyzers for IP addresses
+- `Dns`: A playbook containing all dns providers

 #### Playbooks customization